htcondor/htcondor/docs/version-history/lts-versions-23-0.rst

 Bugs Fixed:

-- Changed the value of the HoldSubCode when a job goes on hold due to a file transfer plugin error.
-Now the HoldSubCode contains the exit code of the plugin process.
+- Fixed bug where the ``HoldReasonSubcode`` was not the documented value for jobs put on hold because of errors running a file transfer plugin.
   :jira:`2373`

 - Fixed a very rare bug where on a busy AP, the shadow might send a KILL signal